-(EUR 1,000) Currency Interest rate Maturity Q3 2015 Carrying amount Q3 2014 Carrying amount FY 2014 Carrying amount FY2013 Carrying amount FY 2012 Carrying amount Secured bank loan A EUR Euribor + supplement 2017 9,904 14,311 11,839 16,719 10,940 Secured bank loan B EUR Euribor + supplement 2019 24,635 24,572 24,588 24,525 24,866 Total interest bearing loans and borrowings Percentage hedged with 34,539 38,883 36,427 41,244 35,806 interest rate swaps 67% 67% 67% 66% 72%
+(EUR 1,000) Currency Interest rate Maturity Carrying amount FY2014 Carrying amount Carrying amount Secured bank loan A Secured bank loan B EUR EUR Euribor + supplement Euribor + supplement 2017 2018 30,905 24,721 11,839 24,588 16,719 24,525 Total interest bearing loans and borrowings 55,626 36,427 41,244

-With the above agreements, the Group has two secured bank loans with a total carrying value of EUR 34.5 million as per 30 September 2015 (31 December 2014: 36.4 million).
-The first loan, with an outstanding amount of EUR 9.9 million per 30 September 2015 (31 December 2014: EUR 11.8 million), is repayable at year end 2016 and in June and December 2017.
-The second loan, with an outstanding amount of EUR 24.6 million per 30 September 2015 (2014: EUR 24.6 million), is repayable in 2019.
-The interest is based on 3 month Euro Interbank Offered Rate ("EURIBOR")

-plus a supplement that depends on the leverage ratio per quarter.
-The interest period are periods of three or six months (or any other period as agreed with the banks, taken into account that the first interest period ends on 30 June 2013).
-At the end of each interest period, an interest rate change/ recalculation will occur.
-Margin is determined on the basis of the leverage ratio by reference to the quarterly financial statement and the quarterly compliance certificate.
+With the above agreements, the Group has two secured bank loans with a total carrying value of EUR 55.6 million as per 31 December 2015 (31 December 2014: 36.4 million).
+The first loan, with an outstanding amount of EUR 30.9 million per 31 December 2015 (31 December 2014: EUR 11.8 million), is repayable at year end 2016 and in June and December 2017.
+The second loan, with an outstanding amount of EUR 24.7 million per 31 December 2015 (31 December 2014: EUR 24.6 million), is repayable in 2019.
+The interest is based on 3 month Euro Interbank Offered Rate ("EURIBOR") plus a supplement that depends on the leverage ratio per quarter.
+The interest period are periods of three or six months (or any other period as agreed with the banks, taken into account that the first interest period ended on 30 June 2013).
+At the end of each interest period, an interest rate change/recalculation will occur.
+The supplement or margin is determined on the basis of the leverage ratio by reference to the quarterly financial statement and the quarterly compliance certificate.
 At the end of each interest period EURIBOR plus the Margin (to the extent the quarterly financial statement confirms the basis for an adjustment of the Margin) will (again) be determined as rate for the interest for the new interest period.

 Prior to 11 November 2015, part of the debt facilities available to the Group were structured at the level of the Selling Shareholder.
-On 11 November 2015, the Group entered into a new facility agreement (the "Financing Facility Agreement") whereby the debt at the level of the selling shareholder was transferred to the Group by means of a debt pushdown.
-The debt pushdown has been effected by drawing debt from the new facilities by the Group of an amount equal to EUR 21.3 million.
-In addition, an outstanding balance per 11 November 2015 of EUR 2.6 million between the Group and the Selling Shareholder was due and has been settled.
+On 11 November 2015, the Group entered into a new facility agreement (the "Financing Facility Agreement") whereby the debt at the level of the selling shareholders was transferred to the Group by means of a debt pushdown.
+The debt pushdown was effected by drawing debt from the new facilities by the Group of an amount equal to EUR 21.3 million.
+In addition, an outstanding balance per 11 November 2015 of EUR 2.6 million between the Group and the Selling Shareholder was due and settled.
 Consequently, the Group declared a total dividend of EUR 23.9 million in order to enable the Selling Shareholder to repay the debt and cancel out any outstanding balances with the Group.
-The above transaction has had a net cash impact of net EUR 2.8 million.
+The above restructuring has had a negative net cash impact of net EUR 2.6 million on our cash flow for the year ended 31 December 2015.

 As a result of the above restructuring, the Group's solvency ratio and net debt ratio decreased due to the decrease in equity and increase in debt.
 The total amount available under the new facility equals EUR 171.3 million, of which EUR 56.3 million in loans, EUR 30 million revolving credit and EUR 85 million in guarantees.
-The new facility agreement expires in 30 June 2018.
+The new facility agreement expires on 30 June 2018.